Germany's Bundesbank says need solid finances for growth

-BERLIN Solid public finances are a key precondition for achieving economic growth, the head of Germany's influential central bank said on Monday, underscoring a divide between the euro zone's biggest country and the bloc's central bank.
+BERLIN, Sept 29 Solid public finances are a key precondition for achieving economic growth, the head of Germany's influential central bank said on Monday, undercoring a divide between the euro zone's biggest country and the bloc's central bank.

 "Solid public finances are a precondition for sustainable economic growth and not a contradiction, as many suggest in the discussion over the still ongoing crisis in the euro zone," Jens Weidmann told an audience in Berlin.